xwmx/bindle/Readme.markdown

 `dots` is a configuration management tool for your personal unix-like computer.

+## Goals & Philosophy

 The core goal of `dots` is to provide an easy way to manage dotfiles, per-user binaries, packages, and configuration scripts using an approach that's easy to reason about while using as few dependencies as possible.
 As a result, the project structure is intended to reflect the original locations of the files and the commands try to be as close to simple task automation or the underlying git commands as possible.

+`dots` is intended to compliment rather than entirely relace manual configuration and versioning.
+Sometimes a local configuration might not change for months or even a couple years, so relearning a tool every time you want to make a configuration change could be unnecessary overhead. `dots` was designed around a logical repository directory structure designed for use without the command, rather than the other way around.

+In order to be as portable as possible while still being easy to develop, `dots` is written in Bash and should work with the default Bash version on any modern unix-like system (specifically, Bash 3 and higher).

 See [alphabetum/dotfiles](https://github.com/alphabetum/dotfiles) for an example of a configuration managed with `dots`.